jonasbn/til/github/build_precompiled_binaries.md

 The workflow uses an action for **goreleaser** which is available on the GitHub Marketplace.

+Do note the `fetch-depth: 0` option, this is used to ensure that all commits are fetched, so the build can be based on the latest commit.

+> IMPORTANT: note the fetch-depth: 0 input in Checkout step.
+It is required for the changelog to work correctly.
+>

+REF: [GitHub Marketplace: goreleaser][GORELEASER]

 Next up is the configuration for **goreleaser**.

 Second file `.goreleaser.yml`: